lolo859/vodka/docs/vodka-lib-usage.md

 - `std::string str` : the main string
 - `std::string from` : the string to replace
 - `std::string to` : the string that should be added everywhere

+---

+#### `std::string vodka::utilities::string_utilities::strip(std::string text, std::string character)`

+This is the function to remove specified character at the start of a string.

+**Arguments:**
+- `std::string text` : the source string
+- `std::string character` : the character to remove.
+Must be one character long

+---

 ### `double vodka::utilities::get_process_time()`